Granjow/launchpad-mini/README.md

 Connects to the launchpad.
 The MIDI `port` and `outPort` can optionally be specified; if not given, the first Launchpad that is found is taken.
 If only `port` is specified, use it as both input and output port.
 If both are specified `port` is used as MIDI input port and `outPort` is used as MIDI output port.
 Returns an ES6 Promise.

+**Important:** When exiting, make sure to disconnect the port again, or you may observe effects like the MIDI port being blocked until the next restart on Windows.

 ```js
 pad.connect().then( () => {
     // Connected; do something!